cvivek98/chinmay-vivek-portfolio/critique-by-design.md

 For health enthusiasts who might be on restricted budget like students.
 I believe this will help me make a better choice to get the proteins without hurting my pocket.

 •⁠  ⁠**Is there anything you would change or do differently?**
 The second graph is difficult to comprehend.
 I can't figure out the labels at the top of the bars and also what the orange circle represents.
-Could be because I am tired and sleepy.
+Could be because I am tired.

 **Student 2 (Male, Late 30s):**